KAYAK HUNTING IN ILLORSUIT

 photo: Sue Ellcome

 A close up of the kayak built for me shows this raking stern design.
 The photo was taken in August of 2012 at the Kelvingrove Museum.
 The angle of this raking stern is 17 degrees above the horizontal in my kayak and 14.5 degrees in the one made for John Heath.
 Approximately that much of an angle, as you can see in so many of my photos, was characteristic of the 1959 Uummannaq Bay design.
 In the Upernavik District, just north of Uummannaq, the kayaks used to have their sterns turned up at a much steeper angle.
-As Birket-Smith says, “almost forming a right angle with the deck” (1924, page 269).
+As Porsild says, “almost forming a right angle with the deck” (1915, page 121).

 plate 77 on page 362 of Golden’s KoG